MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 GG: Smashing stuff.
 I love what you did last night.
 Your versatility playing across both instruments, the keyboards and that, and how it didn’t phase you at all when your guitar went up the spout and you grabbed a matchstick with wire on it and still played really well.
 It didn’t seem to phase you.
 How do you do that?
 How do you put yourself in a space where it’s like you’re just focused on the music.
 You can’t let this physical thing get in the way of that.

-MK: Yeah, it’s just an awareness of no one’s best interests are served by becoming overwhelmed by it.
+MK: Yeah, it’s just an awareness of <span class="important">no one’s best interests are served by becoming overwhelmed by it.</span>

 GG: Of course not.
-But if you can’t actually play the thing.
+But if you can’t actually play the thing...

 MK: Well, there’s always that.